TZstatsADS/Spr2016-Proj4-Grp3/doc/README.md

 # Project: Movies
 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The doc directory contains the our professor's lecture notes.